vatsnarsaria7/cse15l-lab-reports/lab2.md

 ```

-* Here are two screenshots that show results of the path /add-message?s=<string>
+* Here are two screenshots that show results the following paths :
+* /add-message?s=CSE15L IS FUN! *
+* /add-message?s=This is lab report 2 *

     ![Image](Screenshot1.png)